It´s hard to strive for superior investment returns – many say it´s futile, because markets are too efficient.

-As this can be considered common knowledge among the majority of investors, but is usually seen as two mutually exclusive approaches, the paper´s most valuable insight lies in looking at both approaches in combination:
+As this can be considered common knowledge among the majority of investors, but is usually seen as two mutually exclusive approaches, the paper´s most valuable insight lies in looking at implementing value and momentum in combination:

 “The negative correlation between value and momentum strategies and their high positive expected returns implies that a simple combination of the two is much closer to the efficient frontier than either strategy alone, and exhibits less variation across markets and over time.”

 This great example of diversification in action can be seen clearly in the numbers produced by the paper: The value and momentum factor raises the risk-adjusted return significantly for almost all asset classes.
 A global asset portfolio of value factors achieved a Sharpe ratio (a measure of risk-adjusted return) of 0.72 and the momentum factor 0.74 (1971 – 2009), but due to the negative correlation of -0.60 of the two factors the combined Sharpe ratio skyrockets to 1.59.

 For comparison: single asset classes have historical Sharpe ratios of around 0.30, while a global asset portfolio will boost that to 0.5 through diversification – even this seemingly small step is a huge step up for the performance of a portfolio yielding higher returns and/or lower volatility and drawdown.

 Due to trading costs and other practical issues real life performance numbers would be lower, but still at an excellent historical Sharpe ratio between 0.8 and 1.